 </dependency>

-Import the following to your project:
+Import the Cloud ID library into your project:

 import io.akeyless.client.ApiException;